-In fact, the machines behind voice services such as Amazon Alexa, Google Assistant, and Microsoft Cortana are growing smarter by the day.
-They can understand different utterances, variations in syntax and different accents – and thanks to cloud computing they can access vast amounts of data in the blink of an eye.
+The technology behind voice services like Amazon Alexa, Google Assistant, and Microsoft Cortana can now understand different utterances, variations in syntax and even different accents.
+And thanks to cloud computing they can access vast amounts of data in a flash.

-01. Users don’t talk the way they type
+01. Remember that users don’t speak the way they type

-When using a voice service, we tend to be aware that we’re talking to an artificially intelligent machine – so we don’t necessarily say, ‘Alexa, what’s your favourite sushi restaurant?’ but rather, ‘Alexa, find me a good sushi restaurant in Berlin’ or ‘Alexa, where should I eat sushi?’
+People have already developed a unique way of speaking to voice user interfaces.
+We're aware that we’re talking to an artificially intelligent machine, so we don’t speak to them the way we do a person, but nor in the abbreviated way we type.
+Instead of saying 'Alexa, what’s your favourite sushi restaurant?’, we're more likely to say, ‘Alexa, find me a good sushi restaurant in Berlin’ or ‘Alexa, where should I eat sushi?’

 Over time, this may change.
 Who knows, maybe Alexa will respond, ‘Say please', to ensure we don’t lose sight of our good manners.
-Otherwise, we might end up in a future where we talk to our partners with the same directness as we do our devices.
+On the other hand, we might end up in a future where we talk to our partners with the same directness as we do our devices.

-Already in voice-operated devices there’s a clear tendency towards personalisation.
+Voice-operated devices are already showing a clear tendency towards personalisation.
 This is all part of creating a quick, efficient experience.
-A great way to do this is for a device to remember your preferences so you don’t have to input information every time you use it.
+A great way to do this is for a device to remember preferences so you don’t have to input information every time you use it.

-For example, if you use the Deutsche Bahn Alexa skill to check your train times to work, rather than naming your departure and arrival station each day, the device remembers your route to work.
+For example, if you use the Deutsche Bahn, a personalised voice assistant can check your train times to work without you having to name the departure and arrival station each day.
+The device remembers your route.

 Similarly, you might not want to order from Amazon and have to tell it your address and postcode through speech (‘8TK’ ‘80K?’).
 However, once you’ve ordered online once, Amazon will remember your delivery address and simply ask you to confirm it when you’re placing repeat orders via voice.

-03. We need new conventions for showing system status
+03. We need new conventions to show system status

 Have you ever had the experience of being on the phone and suddenly wondering if the person on the other end is still there?
 Thankfully we often use subtle audible clues to let the other person know we’re still on the line when they’re in the middle of a long anecdote.

-When designing the UX of website, the site navigation is crucial.
-What are the most common actions a user performs?
-What options should be available on the homepage?
+When designing the UX for a website, the site navigation is crucial.
+You think about what are the most common actions a user performs and what options should be available on the homepage.
 How many click-throughs does it take a user to perform a simple task?

 05. Talking should come naturally

 Users don’t want to memorise hundreds of commands to perform specific tasks.
-The whole point of voice services is to leverage our most natural communication style and applying this to computers, not to create something new that takes time to learn.
+The whole point of voice user interfaces is to leverage our most natural communication style and apply this to computers, not to create something new that takes time to learn.

 Graphical interfaces have a few codes we have come to understand.
 For example, if you can’t find what you’re looking for, it’s probably hiding in the hamburger menu.
 With voice, we may end up with a few established conventions, but in general the aim is to make voice interactions so intuitive that anyone could pick up a device and start using it.